marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 - Consumers, or the EC2 instances that read from Kinesis Streams, can go inside the shards to analyze what is in there.
 Once finished analyzing or parsing the data, the consumers can then pass on the data to a number of places for storage like a DB or S3.
 - The total capacity of a Kinesis stream is the sum of data within its constituent shards.
 - You can always increase the write capacity assigned to your shard table.
+- There are 2 performance improving feature for Kinesis Data Stream: enhanced fan-out and HTTP/2 data retrival API.

 ## Lambda